IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-- In the Landing Page, the users need to able to search cars by some guiding questions (Forms type)
+- VA000 - In the Landing Page, the app will have a section "Search Guide" that once clicked it will ask the user various questions regarding the car being looked.
+(Front Page Results)
+- VA000 - The answers of the user will be sent to the DB through an API
+- VA000 - Once the DB obtains the cars that match the criteria, it should return the list back to the Webpage
+- VA000 - The cars with that filter should be displayed to the user.

-**Priority**: High
+**Priority**: Low
 **Estimate**: 1 week
 **Classification:** Must Have

+---

 **US42 - Filter Search**

 **As a** user **I want** to utilize traditional filters **To be able** to select a car with the specific requirements that I want (model, price range, color, number of seats, etc)

-**Validation: **
+**Validation:**

-- In the car display page, the users should be able to select specific filters which allow a more detailed result.
+- VA000 - In the car display page, the users should be able to select specific filters which allow a more detailed result.
+(Front Page Results?)
+- VA000 - Once the specific fitlers are selected, the Webpage will send those parameters to the DB
+- VA000 - The DB will obtain the cars that allign with the filters and then return them to the Webpage
+- VA000 - The cars that with that filter should be displayed to the user.

 **Priority**: Very High
 **Estimate**: 1 week
 **Classification:** Must Have

+---

 **US43 - No login Search**

 **As a** user **I want** to use the search feature even if I am not registered. **To be able** to see the cars I’m interested immediately.

-**Validation: **
+**Validation:**

-- The user can do searches registered or not.
+- VA000 - The user can do all types car searches even though they dont have an account (?)

 **Priority**: Very High
 **Estimate**: 1 week
 **Classification:** Must Have

+---

 **US44 - NL Search Always Available**

 **As a** user **I want** the search bar always available. **To be able** to search whenever I want.

-**Validation: **
+**Validation:**

-- The search bar is visible even when the user scrolls down the page
+- The search bar is visible even when the user scrolls down the page (?)
+- Whenever the user interacts to the search bar, they must allways obtain the car results.

 **Priority**: Low
 **Estimate**: 1 week
 **Clasification:** Could Have

+---

 **US45 - Car Visualization**
 **As a** customer **I want** to see general information about the vehicle through cards **to be able** to get a brief overview of the vehicle without having to see each one in detail.

 **Validation:**

-Individual cards for each vehicle, so the customer sees relevant but not overwhelming information.
-They will see:
+- VA000 - For every car that is displayed, it must have general information before clicking the car for more details:

 1. Images
 2. Initial price
 3. Basic characteristics (doors, capacity, color, etc).

-4. If selected, you will be redirected to the detailed view.
+- VA000 - If the user selects a specific car, they will be redirected to another section with all the description of the car.

 **Priority**: Low
 **Estimate**: 1 week
 **Clasification**:Shoud Have

+---

 **US46 - Car characteristics comparison**

 **As a** customer **I want**to compare the features of the cars I'm interested in **to be able to** buy the car that best suits my needs.

-**Validation: **

-Apple-style comparison screen to compare cell phones, but of cars and their most relevant characteristics.

-1. Button on the general screen to compare vehicles
-2. Select multiple vehicles on the screen and compare key features of each
+**Validation:**

+- VA000 - While inspecting the vehicles, the user will be able to click a button that redirects them to a comparative section.
+- VA000 - The webage will give the user the list of all available cars, in which they can select two cars to compare.
+- VA000 - Once the cars are selected, the key car characteristicas will be placed side by side for better analysis.

 **Priority**: Low
 **Estimate**: 1 week
 **Clasification**: Could Have

+---

 **US47 - Indoor and outoor display**

 **As a** user, **I want** to see the interior and exterior photographs in detail **to be able to** have a better visualization of the vehicle

 **Validation:**

-When the user selects a vehicle, they can go through the images provided by the agencies, to explore its structure both inside and outside in detail.
+- VA000 - When the user selects a vehicle, they can go through the images provided by the agencies, to explore its structure both inside and outside in detail.

-1. 360º vehicle image displayed
-2. The user can view specific parts of the vehicle
+- VA000 - Inside the car details, the users will be able to view the vehicle 360º

 **Priority:** Medium
 **Estimate:** 1 week
 **Classification:** Should Have

+---

 **US49 - Car shopping display**

 **As a** user **I want** an online shopping cart **to be able** to have custom list of cars I might buy and save them for later.

-Validation:
+**Validation**:

-- When looking for a car there is going to be a "add to cart" button next to each car where the user can add cars to a shopping cart page.
+VA000 - When looking for a car there is going to be a "add to cart" button next to each car (both in card and description mode) where the user can add cars to a shopping cart page.
+VA000 - When accesing the shopping cart, all the cars previosly select need to appear in this section.

 **Priority**: High
 **Estimate**: 2 week
 **Classification:** Must Have

+---

 **US50 - Chat with Vendor**

 **As** a user **I want** to have an easy communication between the agency vendors **to be able** to ask all my questions and follow ups on my current car purchase status.

-**Validation: **
+**Validation:**

 - No matter where the user is located in the webpage, they should be able to begin a conversation either with a chatbot for general questions and status of their car purchase status.
 - If the chatbot is not enough, they can request the assistant of a vendor por more information.